Para obtener instrucciones en español, cambie el idioma a "Spanish"

 Scroll down for Bus from Puerto Vallarta Airport directions.

 Video of the route (Option 1 below) from outside the San Pancho Pemex gas station to La Colina.
+In this video they drive down through the river bed, which is no longer possible due to big rocks being in the way.
+Stick to the road.

 Directions to La Colina